 This is where machine learning comes in, as it has learnt what things should look like, so can aim to give you a photo that looks realistic - and not just like a poor low light smartphone snap.
 Google says that the aim is to have a photo that looks like what you see with your eyes.

 Once both these processes have happened, you should have a night photo that actually looks good, rather than a blurry mess.

 The great thing about this process that relies on AI is that Google can refine it, through updates, so the camera performance gets better over time, rather than relying on hardware changes.

 How to use Night Sight

 When you open the camera on your Pixel in lower light conditions, you'll get a little notification on the viewfinder asking if you want to use Night Sight.
 You can tap this to go directly to Night Sight.

-Or you'll be able to find Night Sight in the shooting modes in your Pixel camera in the "more" section.
+Or you'll be able to find Night Sight in the shooting modes in your Pixel camera.
 Once you're in Night Sight mode, you just have to press the shutter button and it begins the capture, which will take a few seconds.